-- By now, Parenthèse must have sent your dossier to CIEE.
-You'll be contacted by them, asking you to provide them with your supervisor's details (on a website)..
+- By the time they get the money, Parenthèse must have sent your dossier to CIEE.
+You'll be contacted by them, asking you to provide them with your supervisor's details (on a website).
 Once done, your supervisor at your company will have to complete a form referred to as DS-7002.
 Then, you and your supervisor will both have to sign this form electronically, on the same website.

 - After a few days, Parenthèse will receive a mail with your entire dossier (DS-2019, DS-7002, SEVIS fee payment receipt, proof of insurance, and a letter for the social security).
 They will forward everything to you.